 Oatmeal, rice, whole wheat pasta, and most northern fruits are good sources.

 Try to consume around 30 to 50 grams of these carbohydrates after a cardio session.
 After cardio, it is okay to eat within 5 to 10 minutes of completion.

 Eating With The Combination Of Carbohydrates And Protein

 If you have just finished a resistance session, you will need a combination of carbohydrates and protein.

-Because unlike cardio workouts, with resistance workouts you are breaking down muscle tissue by creating micro tears.
+Because unlike cardio workouts, with strength exercises you are breaking down muscle tissue by creating micro tears.